cardillan/mindcode/doc/syntax/optimizations/BOOLEAN-OPTIMIZATION.markdown

 # Boolean Optimization

-This optimization is aimed at fully evaluated and short-circuited boolean expressions, both standalone and in conditional expressions.
+This optimization handles boolean expressions in conditional expressions or standalone, both fully evaluated and short-circuited.
 The basis of the optimization lies in replacing the conditional expression with a sequence of `op` or `select` (in target `8.1` or higher) instructions.
 In the following text only the `select` instructions are mentioned.
 However, wherever possible, the `op` instructions are used instead.

 > [!TIP]
 > Since the `op` instruction can only generate boolean values, the optimization possibilities are very limited for targets where `select` is not available.